 oh oh oh, you’re a rock and roll suicide.”

 “Thanks Rahar’s and thanks Northampton.
-We enjoyed playing for you,” David told the crowd.
+We enjoyed playing for you,” David tells the crowd.
 “Wait around for the next bands.
 You’ll like ‘em.
 And for the late night crowd, stick around.
 We may have a surprise for y’all.”

 “Don’t worry.
 Our next set will be all originals.”